 [ MBFF article about the 🏰 Forte di Bard – for more information, see here ]

-🗓 opening hours of Forte di Bard’s 📷 « Wildlife Photographer of the Year » exhibition: from 1st February until 2nd June 2020:
+🗓 opening hours of Forte di Bard’s 📷 « Wildlife Photographer of the Year » exhibition: until September 2020:

 Tuesday to Friday: 10h to 17h (from March onwards, until 18h);